ska-telescope/ska-osd/docs/src/api/semantic-validation/guide.rst

 Semantic Validation Success Response With Error

 .. code-block:: json

     {
     "result_data":
       [
-                "receptor_ids are too many!Current Limit is 4",
-                "length of receptor_ids should be same as length of receptors", "receptor_ids did not match receptors",
+          "receptor_ids are too many!
+Current Limit is 4", "length of receptor_ids should be same as length of receptors", "receptor_ids did not match receptors",
       ]
     ,
     "result_status": "failed",
     "result_code": 422
     }

 * Example 3: valid SBD-Mid JSON input.